httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Display Strings are intended for use in cases where a value is displayed to end users, and therefore may need to carry non-ASCII content.
 It is NOT RECOMMENDED that they be used in situations where a String ({{string}}) or Token ({{token}}) would be adequate, because Unicode has processing considerations (e.g., normalization) and security considerations (e.g., homograph attacks) that make it more difficult to handle correctly.

 Note that Display Strings do not indicate the language used in the value; that can be done separately if necessary (e.g., with a parameter).

+In textual HTTP headers, Display Strings are represented in a manner similar to Strings, except that non-ASCII characters are percent-encoded; there is a leading "%" to distinguish them from Strings.

 For example: